zlatnaspirala/matrix-engine/readme.md

 ### Video texture:

-New way: There is not prefix for path any more.
+New way: There is no prefix for path any more.
 Fixed autoplay on `AFTRE FIRST CLICK`.
 Multi textures loading.
 Video texture corespond with direction & ambient light.
 Important it is direct pass from video to webgl textures.
 No canvad2d context.
 NOT WORKING with shadows for now.
 ```js